 Katie received her degree in acupuncture from Jung Tao School of Chinese Medicine.
 She is certified through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and licensed through the Virginia Board of Medicine as a Licensed Acupuncturist (L.Ac.)
 She is also a NADA certified practitioner.

 After a long stay in Chicago, Alex Watkins is returning to the Blue Ridge to enjoy the peace, beauty, southern hospitality and all of the biscuits.
 She came to Chinese Medicine through her own path to healing, beginning her journey with yoga, nutrition, and meditation.
 Alex was inspired by the breadth of conditions Chinese Medicine can treat safely and effectively by focusing on the body’s innate ability to heal as well as the way it can encompass each individual’s unique needs.
 She attended the Pacific College of Oriental Medicine in Chicago, graduating with honors, and later earned a Diplomat in Canonical Chinese Medicine—an additional level of herbal education—with the Institute of Classics in East Asian Medicine.
 In school, Alex interned at Chicago Women’s Health Center, a co-op clinic specializing in creating safe environments for minority and LGBTQ communities.
 Alex brings a level of compassion and mindfulness to her work and strives to aid each of her patients through education and empowerment.
-She specializes in treating women’s health, anxiety/depression, migraines, and digestive issues.
+Alex is NCCAOM Board Certified in Chinese Medicine, Acupuncture and Herbology and licensed in VA.
+She specializes in treating women’s health, anxiety/depression, and pain.

 After work, Alex is very excited to spend a lot of time hiking with her husband, Seth, and dog, Java.
-She loves to cook, knit, sleep in on days off, and tries her hand at gardening with mixed results.
+She loves to cook, knit, and sleep in on days off.